 Clinical Relevance – Alcohol-Related Hypoglycaemia

 Alcohol abuse alters the NAD+/NADH ratio, leading to excess NADH.
-This inhibits fatty acid oxidation that provides ATP and favours the pyruvate to lactate reaction, depleting the supply of pyruvate for gluconeogenesis and causing hypoglycaemia.
+This inhibits fatty acid oxidation that provides ATP and favours the pyruvate-to-lactate reaction, depleting the supply of pyruvate for gluconeogenesis and causing hypoglycaemia.
 This leads to hepatic glycogen depletion combined with alcohol-mediated inhibition of gluconeogenesis and is common in malnourished alcohol abusers.